Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Series

 The Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best female performance by an actress in a science fiction or fantasy television series or TV Movie.

 This award was first presented in 2021 to Natasia Demetriou for her role as Nadja on What We Do in the Shadows.
 The most nominated actresses in this category are Caitríona Balfe, Sonequa Martin-Green, Jodie Whittaker and Michelle Yeoh, with two nominations each.

-The current recipient of the award is Britt Lower for her role as Helly R. in Severance.
+The current recipient of the award is Rhea Seehorn for her role as Carol Sturka in Pluribus.